AntonC9018/Hopper_University_Paper/paper.md

 Imagine the player having progressed through half of the level and then decided to quit the game.
 When they run the game next time, they won't be able to go on from where they left off the last time, unless the state of the game has been somehow saved.

-Where are different approaches on serialization:
+These are different approaches on serialization:
 1. Save a block of memory, with all references and pointers.
 Of course, all pointers will have to be relative to e.g. the start of that block of memory, because if they are absolute they are most likely not going to point to the right memory after deserialization.
-This is a really neat approach, the problem is that it needs low level control over memory.
+This is a really neat approach, the problem is that it needs low-level control over memory.
 Since the memory in C# is managed, we don't have this control, so I don't think this strategy is applicable to C#.
 2. Serialize into e.g. JSON by the use of reflection, then deserialize from JSON by instantiating the right classes and setting all of the properties correctly via reflection.
 There are libraries to aid this, like `Newtonsoft.Json`.